With a history as rich as the one found in Cairo, a visit simply must go hand-in-hand with some sightseeing.

 In the Islamic District of Cairo, Khan el-Khalili has always been a centre of great economic activity and is still the major souk - ideal for purchasing gifts for family back home.
 The bazaar is a wonderful combination of historic architecture, bustling businesses, and colourful goods which not only draws tourists, but also thousands of locals.

-If there's somewhere that you would love to see, find out more information or arrange a tour through our concierge.
-Please contact our Concierge Team on firstname.lastname@example.org or by calling +20 2 23899000.
+If there's somewhere that you would love to see, find out more information about or arrange a tour through our concierge, please contact our Concierge Team on firstname.lastname@example.org or by calling +20 222 495 300.